remotion-dev/remotion/packages/docs/docs/config.md

 _Available from Version 2.0._

 Enable or disable webpack caching.
 Default is `true` which will make the Webpack step in the first run a bit slower but will massively speed up subsequent runs.
-We recommend to keep this option always true and encourage to report issues on Github.
+We recommend to keep this option enabled in all cases and encourage to report issues on Github if you encounter some.

 ```tsx
 Config.Bundling.setCachingEnabled(false);